-Publishers forward lots of books to me every year about marriage because of my writing for this web site.
-I always am surprised how frequently wedding rings are depicted in the cover designs for these books.
+Publishers forward lots of books to me every year about marriage because of my writing for this website.
+I always am surprised by how frequently wedding rings are depicted in the cover designs for these books.

 Yet, next to nothing tends to be discussed or explained about wedding rings inside these books.
 In fact, I found no mention of wedding rings inside one book whose very title referred to them.